 April - May

 In some cases – interview held by Skype or telephone

-Final date for submission of application form and payment of application fee for EEA students (who do not apply for UvA housing or a scholarship)
+Final date for submission of application form for EEA students (who do not apply for UvA housing or a scholarship)

 Final date for providing required certified documents for EEA students

-Applicants informed whether they have been selected and whether they have been awarded an UvA-IBFD scholarship
+Applicants informed whether they have been selected and whether they have been awarded a UvA scholarship

-Final date for providing required certified documents and English test results for Dutch students
+Final date for providing required certified documents for Dutch students

 UvA student Introduction week

 Start of first semester